microsoft/pai/pai-management/README.md

 # Deploying Services On Kubernetes

-This document explains how to use Kubernetes to deploy system services, including framework launcher, hadoop, rest server, and web portal.
+This document explains how to use Kubernetes to deploy system services, including framework launcher, hadoop, rest server and web portal.

 ## Prerequisite